-18. In the petroleum downstream sector, the output of one industry can be the feedstock (input) of another industry.
+17. In the downstream petroleum sector, the output of one industry can be the feedstock (input) of another industry.
 These interconnected industries have created a web of supplies in both input and output levels.
 This supply is continuously delivered by way of pipelines and the quantity is accounted by meter.
-The supply is subject to GST at standard rate.
+The supply is subject to GST at a standard rate.

-Refinery to power generating plants
+Refinery to power generating plant

-19. The supply is subject to GST when the product, for example diesel, is removed from the refinery to be delivered to the power generating plants.
-However, if both entities (refinery and power generating plant are in the same group of companies) apply and qualify to be registered as a group, the supply involved is disregarded under GST.
+18. The supply is subject to GST at a standard rate when the product, for example diesel, is removed from the refinery to be delivered to the power generating plants.
+However, if both entities (refinery and power generating plant are in the same group of companies) are registered as a group, the supply involved is disregarded under GST.

-Refinery to petrol stations
+Refinery to petrol station

-20. The supply is subject to GST when the products are removed from the refinery to be delivered to the buyer's petrol stations.
-However, if both entities (refinery and buyer are in the same group of companies) apply and qualify to be registered as a group, the GST involved is disregarded.
+19. The supply is subject to GST at a standard rate when the products are removed from the refinery to be delivered to the buyer's petrol station.
+However, oil companies are currently given relief from charging GST under section 56(3)(b) of the GST Act 2014 on supply of petrol RON 95 and diesel to petrol station dealers.